 The earlier you apply, the better.
 By getting a head start on the application process, you will be eligible for priority funding and make better decisions on how to plan for your education.
-To be considered for priority funding at Lake Land College, you should submit your FAFSA by the dates May 1 for the Fall term.

 Once you submit your FAFSA, the federal government will process it and send you a copy of your Student Aid Report (SAR) within 2-3 weeks via email.
 Please review your SAR to make sure the information reported on the FAFSA is correct.

 Lake Land College will receive your FAFSA information electronically.
 If we need additional information, we will send you a request for information.
 You can also check on the status of your FAFSA anytime in the Laker Hub by selecting “Financial Aid Checklist” from the Financial Aid menu.
 Once the review is complete, we will send you a letter indicating the programs and award amounts for which you qualify.

 Once you receive your award notice, you can determine if you need additional funding to cover your cost of attendance.
 If you need additional funding, you can look into scholarship and student loan options.
 Lake Land College also offers the Nelnet payment plan.

 Once you are registered for classes, you can view your bill on your Laker Hub under “Financial Information.”
 On your account, you will see a list of your charges, financial aid, and payments.
 If your charges exceed your financial aid, you will have a balance that will need to be paid.
 If your financial aid exceed your charges, you will receive a refund check or deposit.